Unemployment Fraud Can Cost You — Here's How to Stop It

 If you are a victim of unemployment fraud, there are certain steps you should take, including the following:

-• Let your employer know of the fraud: You should file a report as soon as you can and you should keep a record of who you talked to as well as the date you made the report.
+1. Let your employer know about the fraud: You should file a report as soon as you can, and you should keep a record of who you spoke with and the date you filed the report.

-• Alert your state unemployment benefits agency: You'll want to let your own state's benefits agency know of the fraudulent claims.
+2. Alert your state unemployment benefits agency: You'll want to let your own state's benefits agency know of the fraudulent claims.
 You can find a list of state agencies online at CareerOneStop.
-Many states have a separate fraud hotline, For example, in Pennsylvania, you could call the fraud hotline at 1-800-692-7469.
-However, the Federal Trade Commission recommends reporting fraud online whenever you can as this can expedite the process.
+Many states have a separate fraud hotline.
+For example, in Pennsylvania, you could call the fraud hotline at 1-800-692-7469.
+However, the Federal Trade Commission recommends reporting fraud online whenever you can, as this can expedite the process.

-• Take steps to secure your personally identifiable information: This step includes changing passwords and contact details, using a password manager to create secure passwords, shredding any papers with personal information, and being careful about whom you choose to disclose identifying information.
+5. Take steps to secure your personally identifiable information: This includes changing passwords and contact details, using a password manager to create secure passwords, shredding any papers containing personal information, and being careful about whom you disclose identifying information to.

 Service